 We can accomplish much of this automation with Grunt and if we integrate with a translation management tool (like Transifex), that setup allows us to run our application in other languages before translation is fully completed.

 The last step in this process is our final quality check.
-Here we can run any time consuming acceptance tests, keeping in mind that we’ll likely need to run these multiple times for each language.
-Also on the linguistic side, it’s recommend that a quality check should be performed by professional translators who really understand our application.
+Here we can run any time-consuming acceptance tests, keeping in mind that we’ll likely need to run these multiple times for each language.
+Also on the linguistic side, it’s recommended that a quality check should be performed by professional translators who really understand our application.